What is a Rangefinder?

 What is the maximum range necessary?

-The maximum range listed for the item refers to how it will operate in the most ideal setting.
+The maximum range listed for the item refers to how it will operate in the ideal setting.
 A rangefinder for hunting will usually detect a deer at around one-half of its listed range and golf rangefinders may read a flagstick at around one-third of its maximum range.

 What magnification is necessary?